nomeata/haskell-for-readers/haskell-for-readers.md

 ifThenElse True x y = x
 ifThenElse False x y = y
 ```
-the only reason to have `if … then … else …`  is that it is a bit more readable.
+The only reason to have `if … then … else …`  is that it is a bit more readable.

 ### Constructor with parameters